 High doses of turmeric and curcumin are not recommended long-term since research confirming their safety is lacking.

-However, the World Health Organization (WHO) has determined 1.4 mg per pound (0–3 mg/kg) of body weight an acceptable daily intake (18).
+However, the World Health Organization (WHO) has determined 1.4 mg per pound (0–3 mg per kilogram) of body weight an acceptable daily intake (

 Keep in mind, all herbal supplements should be used with caution.
-Always notify your health care provider of any supplements you’re taking, including turmeric and curcumin.
+Always notify a healthcare professional of any supplements you’re taking, including turmeric and curcumin.

-Summary Research indicates that turmeric doses of 500–2,000 mg per day may be effective.
+Research indicates that turmeric doses of 500–10,000 mg per day may be effective.
 However, high doses are not recommended long-term.

-Although turmeric is believed to be safe for most individuals, certain people may have to avoid it.
+Although turmeric is believed to be safe for most individuals, certain people may need to avoid it.

 These conditions warrant extreme caution:

-- Pregnancy and breastfeeding: There is not enough research to determine if turmeric supplements are safe for pregnant or breastfeeding women.
+- Pregnancy and breastfeeding: There is not enough research to determine if turmeric supplements are safe for people who are pregnant or breastfeeding (

-- Gallbladder disease: Turmeric may cause the gallbladder to contract, worsening symptoms (21).
+- Gallbladder disease: According to some older research, turmeric may cause the gallbladder to contract, worsening symptoms (

 However, turmeric seems to be safe under these circumstances in the amounts typically eaten in food.

-Summary Turmeric supplements are unsafe if you are pregnant, breastfeeding or have certain conditions.
+Turmeric supplements are unsafe if you are pregnant, breastfeeding, or have certain conditions.
 Supplements can also interact with blood thinners and diabetes medications.
 However, turmeric seems to be safe when used as a spice in food.

-For short periods of time, doses of up to 8 grams per day have been used in research without any toxic effects.
+For short periods of time, doses of up to 12 grams per day have been used in research without any toxic effects (

 More studies are needed to determine possible additional adverse effects associated with long-term use.